 top of page

-Getting tattoos and making the art of my body a visible reflection of the things that I value has been a way to feel more comfortable in my skin and to create the home that I want to have live.
+Getting tattoos and making the art of my body a visible reflection of the things that I value has been a way to feel more comfortable in my skin and to create the home that I want to live in, I guess?
 And I guess it's sort of the way that I treat spaces outside of myself as well.
-I guess, because it is a process of slowly letting go, letting go in the moment.
+Because it is a process of slowly letting go, letting go in the moment.
 But also, you know, I look at my tattoos every day because they're part of me and there are things that I probably wouldn't get now, or look different than they did five years ago, or look different than I was imagining them, too.